stuyvesant-cs/dwlessons/fcs/30_interface.md

     - make 4 turtles, place them at the bottom of the world, 1 patch apart, facing up.
   - `race`
     - Have a turtle move forward a random number of steps in the range [1, 5)

+???
+recolor:
+  limit number of colors?
+  how to make that visibly interesting?

+setup
+  `setxy`
+  use `who`

+make buttons for all
+create sliders for num color, num turtles, step range